 Making the Egg Call

 Contrary to popular belief, it’s been Cogburn, not the hens, who sounds the BAKAWWW when an egg is laid.
 This was especially true with the first few eggs.
-He stalked around the coop bakawing and crowing while the pullet stood up, stretched, sipped some water, and waddled out to forage with the flock.
+He stalked around the coop bakawing and crowing while the pullet stood up, stretched, sipped water, and waddled out to forage with the flock.

 Cogburn usually bakaws to repel hawks, raccoons, butterflies, and airplanes, so we thought something was wrong the first time he went off in the coop like a crazy bird.
 When Chris and I peered in, Peep was just standing up to regard a perfect little egg.
 Isn’t it the prettiest?